 Health is not a priority sector; however, support to the Global Fund is substantial

-The Commission has indicated that health ODA will remain largely flat until 2020, but will concentrate on fewer partner countries.
-The Commission agrees on three priority sectors with each partner country, in line with the country’s own priorities.
+EU institutions spent US$1.0 billion on global health in 2016, according to data from the Organisation for Economic Co-operation and Development (OECD) .
+This corresponds to 5% of the EU’s total ODA.
+The European Commission (Commission) has indicated that health ODA will remain largely flat until 2020 but will concentrate on fewer partner countries.
+The Commission agrees on three priority sectors with each partner country for a multi-year period, in line with the country’s own priorities.
 Only 15 partner countries (of which 10 are in sub-Saharan Africa) requested health as a priority sector – down from 40 in the previous programming period (2007-2013).
-The top spenders on social sectors (including health) are Nigeria, Ethiopia, and DRC.
+The European Consensus on Development, agreed to in 2017, commits the EU to spending at least 20% of its ODA on health and social inclusion.
+While it has made strides in this direction, the EU has yet to meet this target during the current MFF.

-The EU institutions’ support to the Global Polio Eradication Initiative (GPEI) stands at US$133 million for 2006 to 2015.
-It increased its funding level to US$11 million in 2014 and US$13 million in 2015.
-Funding for the remaining years of the financing period until 2020 is unclear.
+The EU has also supported the Global Polio Eradication Initiative (GPEI) since 2006.
+In 2017, it contributed US$16 million; given that no funding was disbursed in 2016, the funds in 2017 were higher than in the years before.
+Funding to GPEI for the remaining years of the financing period until 2020 is unclear.
 The Commission has announced that it will continue to provide support to polio-endemic Afghanistan and Nigeria through its bilateral health programs, as well as a new contribution to Ukraine, which might be reported as contributions to GPEI.

 DG DEVCO’s Directorate on Human Development and Migration leads policy development on health

-The Council defines the overall priorities, while the Commission’s Directorate-General for Development Cooperation – EuropeAid (DG DEVCO) is in charge of developing the EU’s policies and thematic programs around global health.
+The Council defines the overall priorities, while the Commission’s Directorate-General for international Cooperation and Development (DG DEVCO) is in charge of developing the EU’s policies and thematic programs around global health.
 Within DG DEVCO, global health is covered by the Unit B4 (Education, Health, Research, Culture) within DG DEVCO Directorate B (Human Development and Migration).